scav-hunt/scav-hunt.github.io/_pages/about.md

 "Weird As Hell." &mdash;Dayna Evans, *Gawker*

 "[W]e had this one bright spot on the calendar, which was a campus-wide scavenger hunt...
-And it was just so much fun." &mdash;Misha Collins, University of Chicago AB '97
+And it was just so much fun." &mdash;Misha Collins, University of Chicago AB '97 and otherwise not very noteworthy Scavvie